Fast Algorithms for Energy Games in Special Cases

 In particular for the all-Alice case, we make the connection to the All-Pairs Nonnegative Prefix Paths problem explicit.
 We show that under the APSP conjecture there is no $O(n^{3-\epsilon})$ time algorithm for the reachability version of this problem.
 Since this problem is very similar to the all-Alice case, it might be a hint that also the all-Alice case allows for no $O(n^{3-\epsilon})$ time algorithm.

 For the all-Bob case, we essentially solve the problem by giving a near-linear time algorithm.
-We do this by exploiting the recent progress on the negative weight shortest paths problem.
+We do this by exploiting the recent progress on the negative-weight single-source shortest paths problem.